Zakir289/CORS/README.md

+#Sample example of CORS attached

+Here we are running two backend servers where **Access-Control-Allow-Origin** is restricted on client and allowed on server. please refer to line no 11 in sever.js.
+Here I have given my local port, Please change accroding to your needs.

+To run Just
+1. npm install
+2. check package.json scripts or you can run
+3. npm run client
+4. npm runs server

+Run the index.html from any http server and check.

 # CORS

 A resource makes a cross-origin HTTP request  → when it requests a resource from a different domain than the one which served itself.